Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Introduction

-In Monte Carlo simulations, we analyze the finite sample properties of our adaptive test for the null of monotonicity or a parametric hypothesis using various simulation designs.
-Our simulations reveal the following patterns: First, our adaptive test delivers adequate size control under different composite null hypotheses and for varying strengths of the instruments.
-Second, our adaptive test is powerful in comparison to existing tests when alternative functions are relatively simple.
-Moreover, the finite-sample power of our adaptive test greatly exceeds that of existing tests when alternative functions become more nonlinear.
-The great power gains of our adaptive test are present even for relatively small sample sizes.
-For example, when comparing our adaptive test to the nonadaptive bootstrap test of \cite{fang2019} for the null of monotonicity, their test has trivial power against certain nonlinear alternative functions, while our adaptive test remains powerful.
-After combining our data-driven choice of the sieve dimension with their bootstrapped critical value, the resulting ``adaptive'' bootstrap test has virtually the same finite-sample power as that of our simple adaptive test.
-This highlights the importance of our data-driven choice of the sieve dimension to ensure powerful performance uniformly against a large class of alternative NPIV functions.
+In Monte Carlo simulations, we analyze the finite-sample properties of our adaptive test for the null of monotonicity or a parametric hypothesis using various simulation designs from others' work.
+The simulations reveal the following patterns of our adaptive test in comparison to recent non-adaptive tests: First, while the competing tests can be over-sized at the boundary of the null hypothesis, our test delivers adequate size control under different composite null hypotheses, across different sample sizes, and for varying strengths of instruments.
+Second, our test is as powerful as the competing tests when alternative functions are relatively simple, and is more powerful when alternatives are more nonlinear/complex.
+The great power gains of our adaptive test are present even for relatively weak strength of instruments or small sample sizes.
+These findings highlight the importance of our data-driven choice of the sieve dimension to simultaneously ensure size control and powerful performance uniformly against a larger class of nonparametric alternative NPIV functions.
+Finally, unlike many NPIV tests using bootstrapped critical values, our powerful adaptive test uses simple Bonferroni corrected chi-squared critical values and hence is fast to compute.

-Our paper is the first about adaptive, minimax rate-optimal hypothesis testing in NPIV models that allows for a large class of semiparametric equality restrictions and polyhedral cone restrictions.
-We present two empirical applications.
-The first is adaptive testing for connected substitutes shape restrictions in demand for differential products using market level data.
-The second application is adaptive testing for monotonicity, convexity and parametric forms in Engel curves using household level data.
+We present two empirical applications of our adaptive test.
+The first is to test the connected substitutes shape restrictions in demand for differential products using market level data (e.g., \citet{berry2014}).
+The second is to test for monotonicity, convexity, and parametric forms in Engel curves (e.g., \citet{BCK07econometrica}).

-There are many papers on testing NPIV type models by extending \cite{bierens1990}'s test for conditional moment restrictions to models that allow for functions depending on endogenous regressors; see, e.g., \cite{Horowitz2006}, \cite{Breunig2015}, \cite{Santos12}, \cite{chen2013}, \cite{tao2014}, \cite{chernozhukov2015}, \cite{zhu2020}, \cite{fang2019} and the references therein.
-All the existing papers on testing NPIV models assume that some non-random sequences of key tuning (regularization) parameters satisfy some theoretical rate conditions.
-Our paper makes an important contribution to this literature by providing practical, data-driven choices of key tuning parameters in testing equality restrictions and polyhedral cone restrictions in NPIV models.